algbio/themisto/README.md

 ```
 Usage:
-  ./build/bin/pseudoalign [OPTION...]
+  pseudoalign [OPTION...]

-  -q, --query-file arg       Input file of the query sequences (default: )
+  -q, --query-file arg       Input file of the query sequences (default:
+                             "")
-      --query-file-list arg  A list of query filenames, one line per filename
+      --query-file-list arg  A list of query filenames, one line per
-                             (default: )
+                             filename (default: "")
-  -o, --out-file arg         Output filename. (default: )
+  -o, --out-file arg         Output filename. (default: "")
       --out-file-list arg    A file containing a list of output filenames,
-                             one per line. (default: )
+                             one per line. (default: "")
-  -i, --index-dir arg        Directory where the index will be built.
-Always
-                             required, directory must exist before running.
+  -i, --index-prefix arg     The index prefix that was given to the build
+                             command.
-      --temp-dir arg         Temporary directory.
-Always required, directory
+      --temp-dir arg         Directory for temporary files.
-                             must exist before running.
       --rc                   Whether to to consider the reverse complement
                              k-mers in the pseudoalignemt.
   -t, --n-threads arg        Number of parallel exectuion threads.
-Default: 1
+Default:
-                             (default: 1)
+                             1 (default: 1)
       --gzip-output          Compress the output files with gzip.
-      --sort-output          Sort the lines of the out files by sequence rank
+      --sort-output          Sort the lines of the out files by sequence
-                             in the input files.
+                             rank in the input files.
   -h, --help                 Print usage
 ```